SiConnect: Products

 SiConnect's technology combined simple building blocks within a holistic system design, with the aim being to avoid the complexity of heavily engineered approaches such as HomePlug's so as to achieve similar performance at a much lower price.
 The first generation of its POEM technology had a 21 Mbit/s PHY layer, from which it could easily deliver 14 Mbit/s of application-level performance - very similar to its contemporary "HomePlug Turbo" technology, despite its much higher PHY rate of 85 Mbit/s.
 Whereas HomePlug-style approaches relied heavily on FEC and other coding techniques to ensure end-to-end throughput over a heavyweight OFDM modulation layer, POEM used lightweight agile carriers that were able to re-tune to dodge any major sources of dynamic noise on any given link, thereby relieving the need for strong FEC.
 Corner case performance would not have been as strong, but the typical scenarios were served as well as with HomePlug, but with much lower implementation cost.

 SiConnect's first product was the PLT050, which was launched in 2007.
-This was the digital baseband integrated circuit for its 21Mbit/s POEM powerline comms technology.
+This was the digital baseband integrated circuit for its 21 Mbit/s POEM powerline comms technology.
 It presented Ethernet and USB data-plane traffic interfaces, as well as a host-processor interface port for control-plane management.
 The PLT050 was built on UMC's 0.18 micron digital process.
-The PLT050 required an external analog front-end (AFE) circuit, including an integrated component for high-speed and scalable A/D and D/A conversion.
+The PLT050 required an external analog front-end (AFE) circuit, including an integrated component for high-speed and scalable analog-to-digital and digital-to-analog conversion.
 Initial powerline modems built around the PLT050 used Analog Devices's AD9865 integrated AFE part, in common with the powerline modem designs from other silicon manufacturers.
 SiConnect had designed its own integrated AFE, codenamed the SCA10, which delivered superior performance at lower cost than the AD9865.
 The company intended to combine the SCA10 with the PLT050 in a single package to sell a single-package solution to be known as the PLi050, but this had not come to market before SiConnect ceased trading.